Christopher of Bavaria: Coming to power

-Christopher was the son of John, Count Palatine of Neumarkt (1383–1443) and Catherine of Pomerania (c.
+Christopher was the son of John, Count Palatine of Neumarkt (1383–1443), and Catherine of Pomerania (c.
 1390–1426).
-Catherine was the daughter of Wartislaw VII, Duke of Pomerania in Pomerania-Stolp, and sister of the Scandinavian king, Erik of Pomerania.
-Count Palatine John was a son of King Rupert of Germany (1352–1410).
+Catherine was the daughter of Wartislaw VII, Duke of Pomerania, in Pomerania-Stolp, and sister of the Scandinavian king, Erik of Pomerania.
+Count Palatine John was the son of King Rupert of Germany (1352–1410).
 Christopher was probably born at Neumarkt in der Oberpfalz in Upper Palatinate, in Bavaria, Germany.
 In 1445, Christopher married Dorothea of Brandenburg (1430 – 25 November 1495) in Copenhagen.

 Erik of Pomerania was deposed as king of Denmark and Sweden in 1439.
 Erik's nephew, Christopher, who was rather unfamiliar with Scandinavian conditions, was elected by the Danish State Council as the successor to his uncle, first as regent from 1439, and then proclaimed King of Denmark at the Viborg Assembly (Danish landsting) on 9 April 1440.
 He was meant to be a puppet, as evidenced by the saying: "Had the Council demanded the stars of heaven from him, he would have ordered it."
 However he succeeded in maintaining some personal control.
 As a whole his rule, according to the politics of the nobility and his succession, might be called the start of the long period of balance between royal power and nobility which lasted until 1660.
 He was later elected king of Sweden in 1441, and Norway in June 1442.

 For himself Christopher used the otherwise unknown title of arch king (archirex), because in his opinion he ruled an empire, not simply three different countries, and thus ranked immediately under the European emperor.